codepath/android_guides/Using-DialogFragment.md

 	private EditText mEditText;

 	public EditNameDialog() {
-		// Empty constructor required for DialogFragment
+		// Empty constructor is required for DialogFragment
-	}
+                // Make sure not to add arguments to the constructor
+                // Use `newInstance` instead as shown below }

 	public static EditNameDialog newInstance(String title) {